 People in rental accommodation (flats and single-use properties)

-Manufacturers we work with include, MyEnergi Hypervolt, Rolec, Pod point and EV project.
+Manufacturers we work with include, MyEnergi, Hypervolt, BG Sync, Rolec, Pod point, Easee and EV project.
 To find out more about installing an EV charger, contact our knowledgeable and friendly team.

 Q. Do I need a dedicated home charging station?

-Although you can charge your car via the 3 pin charger plug, it is extremely slow and you have less control then a smart charger which you can programme to charge over night for example.
-3 pin socket charging isn’t suitable for prolonged periods of use, overheating of the socket could occur..
+Although you can charge your car via the 3 pin charger plug, it is extremely slow and you have less control then a smart charger which you can program to charge over night for example.
+3 pin socket charging isn't’t suitable for prolonged periods of use, overheating of the socket could occur..

 Q. How do I claim the grant?